Hotel Front Desk Agent

 What shows up on the room service bill when “my friend” buys in-room adult movies?
 Have you ever had to explain to a woman that the movie charges on her bill was porn that her husband bought?

-Asked by alalal about 12 years ago
+Asked by alalal over 12 years ago

 Thankfully never!
 The way that most hotels differentiate the adult in-room movies from the family-friendly fare is by price.
 So if you see one movie on a guest bill or "folio" for $12.95 and a second movie for $13.95, that second movie was likely porn.
 It's common for a businessman checking out to say, "Can I pay for the movie with my own card instead of the corporate card?"
 99% of the time that movie is one of the adult ones, but I get what he means without having to ask why.
 If his company is paying for the porn, then that's a company with a wide range of benefits!